JasonPollman/Memoizor/readme.md

 Which guarantees that the store keys will be unique to the *current application* and all functions with the name *name*.

-Since store cache is local to each function, **collisions are not possible when using Memoizor within a single process.** However, if running multiple processes while using Memoizor and a distributed store, collsions **are** possible if you memoize multiple functions with the same name (note that anonymous functions recieve the name "anonymous").
+Since store cache is local to each function, **collisions are not possible when using Memoizor within a single process.** However, if running multiple process while using Memoizor and/or using a distributed store, collisions **are** possible if you memoize multiple functions with the same name (note that anonymous functions receive the name "anonymous").

 *If that's the case, you might want to set this accordingly.*